-If you encounter a problem while installing or operating the Cone Planter plugin, contact a HarvestMaster Field Service Engineer.
+If you encounter a problem while installing or operating the Spargo Cone Planter, contact a HarvestMaster Field Service Engineer.
 If the HarvestMaster Field Service Engineer needs to look through the GrainGage error logs, you can find them saved on your device.

-- 1. Insert a USB into your tablet.
+- 1. Insert a USB drive into your tablet.

 - 2. Open File Explorer.

 - 3. Go to C:\HarvestMaster\Mirus\ErrorLogs\Mirus